“Every time you eat is an opportunity to nourish your body.”

 Mealtimes are a pleasant occurrence where children and educators are able to sit together and bond.
 These times are usually progressive at our services where children have the opportunity to come to the table to eat with their friends when they feel ready or are finished their part of play.

-Tillys Cookbooks are also available for families who wish to prepare the same meals at home as we do at our services.
+Tillys Cookbooks are also available to purchase for families who wish to prepare the same meals at home as we do at our services.

-Our services where meals are not provided, families are encouraged to pack a nutritious lunch box with meals and snacks such as sandwiches, fruits, vegetables, cheese and yogurt.
+Our services where meals are not provided (Abermain only), families are encouraged to pack a nutritious lunch box with meals and snacks such as sandwiches, fruits, vegetables, cheese and yogurt.

 Click here to view the NSW Health ‘Healthy Eating for Children’ Resource for more information on dietary guidelines.